aws/chalice/docs/source/topics/authorizers.rst

     def demo_auth(auth_request):
         token = auth_request.token
         # This is just for demo purposes as shown in the API Gateway docs.
-        # Normally you'd call an oauth provider, validae the
+        # Normally you'd call an oauth provider, validate the
         # jwt token, etc.
         # In this exampe, the token is treated as the status for demo
         # purposes.
         if token == 'allow':
             return AuthResponse(routes=['/'], principal_id='user')
         else:
+            # By specifying an empty list of routes,
+            # we're saying this user is not authorized
+            # for any URLs, which will result in an
+            # Unauthorized response.
             return AuthResponse(routes=[], principal_id='user')